Introducing the New TM-1010 Thermal Module

 At each temperature point the image analyzer microscope is focused on the near surface of the insert and then again at the image plane of the lens, and the distance between the two is recorded.
 Since this dimension includes the thickness of the insert, this is not the flange focal length, but has the same thermal variation since we assume changes in the Invar thickness to be negligibly small.
 The insert may also be designed to carry the actual structure or housing used for mounting the lens to the sensor in the camera, in which case the rear surface of the mount may be used as a reference by the image analyzer.

-Both models use the same recirculating chiller/heater and manifold, and both models are designed to be compatible with the OpTest LP-1000 lens platform.
-Although very small lenses can be measured in the larger chamber, it is generally true that, because of its lower thermal mass, the TM-1050 will heat and cool more rapidly than the TM-1150.
+All three models use the same recirculating chiller/heater and manifold, and both models are designed to be compatible with the OpTest LP-1000 lens platform.
+Although very small lenses can be measured in the larger chamber, it is generally true that, because of its lower thermal mass, the TM-1010 and TM-1050 will heat and cool more rapidly than the TM-1150.
 Also, because of its smaller surface area, heat losses are somewhat less in the smaller chamber enabling it to reach lower temperatures.

 |Heat Exchanger Segment Width||N/A